RDoerfel/pubmed-search/README.md

 # pubmed-search

 Command line application to search Pubmed.
+This tool utilizes the API provided by [https://biopython.org/docs/latest/api/Bio.Entrez.html]() to communicate with PubMed.

 ### Getting started